 The least painful route is through small claims court, where procedures are simple and designed to be used without a lawyer.
 Fees in small claims court are also low, and the process is relatively fast—you'll get to court in a few weeks or months, not years.

 Winning a lawsuit in small claims court can get you money (and satisfaction), but probably nothing else.
 In most states, small claims court judges only have the power to order someone to pay money that directly compensates them for damage caused by the bad behavior (as discussed next), up to a certain limit set by state law.
 They can't give you what you really want: a court order telling your neighbor to keep the pooch quiet.

-Still, making your neighbor fork over some money may be effective.
+Still, making your neighbor fork over some money could be effective.
 And you can keep going back to court and asking for more as long as the nuisance continues.